 - iQiyi is one of the largest video streaming platforms in the world and it stands out for its technologically sophisticated tools, such as artificial intelligence (AI) and big data analytics.

 - As advertising revenues declined, Tencent Video decided to reduce the amount of movies and TV series released, investing on more original and higher-quality content.
 Moreover, in order to better meet the needs of Chinese consumers living in low-tier cities, Tencent launched a brand new streaming platform called Pianduoduo, where users can enjoy available movies and TV series for free, without any ad.

 - Youku is one of the pioneer and a major player in China’s online video market.
 Even if it does not perform as well as iQiyi and Tencent Video, the platform hangs in there and it still boasts millions of monthly visitors.

-- Bilibili is one of the fastest-growing and best-performing video streaming platforms in China.
+- Bilibili is one of the fastest-growing and best-performing Chinese video streaming platforms.
 In the span of 12 years, the company gradually developed, expanding its business into advertising, mobile gaming, e-commerce, live streaming, and launching a premium subscription plan.
 It’s engaged and connected community is the platform’s major strength.